 Another common problem is wheel misalignment, whether from the wheels leaning inwards or outwards, or from the wheel being incorrectly positioned in the opening.
 A wheel that is not in the center of the wheel opening, when looking from the side is a sign of frame or suspension damage.
 This is particularly true when the other three wheels appear normal.
 Vehicles will often pull toward the side with the setback wheel, when driven.
 A vehicle that leans more than ½” (13MM) from one side to the other is another sign of damage.
 Any vehicle may lean a slight amount, but excessive leaning often indicates frame and unibody damage.

 The best frame straightening equipment cannot properly repair a vehicle without a skilled technician.
 Advanced equipment makes the job quicker, but never replaces the skill of the operator.
-That’s why it’s important to bring your vehicle to Georgia Square Collision when you need frame and unibody alignment repairs.
+That’s why it’s important to bring your vehicle to Georgia Square Collision when you need alignment repairs.
 Our experienced technicians will handle your car with the care you deserve, so you can trust that your car will be returned to you as good as new.